 The COVID-19 public health crisis has highlighted access and affordability challenges for underserved communities.
-At the same time, spiking employment has left millions of patients throughout the country without health insurance previously provided by their employer.
+At the same time, spiking unemployment has left millions of patients throughout the country without health insurance previously provided by their employer.

 Addressing these healthcare disparities and making sure the most vulnerable among us have access to the medications they rely on every day is the core mission of HDA member Dispensary of Hope.
 Through meaningful partnerships with pharmacies and clinics nationwide, Dispensary of Hope collects and distributes millions of prescription medicines annually to pharmacies and safety-net clinics to dispense to low income, chronically ill patients.